DeepikaVadlamudi/DeepikaVadlamudi.github.io/articles/index.md

 ---
 layout: post-index
 title: Articles
-excerpt: "A List of Articles"
+excerpt: "A List of Posts"
 ---